 When you obtain a cash advance using a bank or ATM, you will receive the money in the form of cash.
 To obtain a cash advance from a bank, present your photo ID and Discover card to the teller and request the amount you need.
 To obtain cash from an ATM, you must first create a personal identification number, or PIN.
 To create your PIN, visit Discover's website, log into your account and select "create or change your PIN."
 You can then use this PIN to make ATM withdrawals using your Discover card.

-Cash deposits into your checking account will raise your checking account balance, allowing you to make withdrawals or use your debit card to access the money.
+Use Discover's Online Direct Deposit to transfer cash deposits into your checking account.
+This will raise your checking account balance, allowing you to make withdrawals or use your debit card to access the money.
 You can typically transfer money from your credit card into your banking account if you have used the account to make your Discover payments in the past.
 To make a cash deposit into your checking account, log into your account on Discover's website and make the transfer, or contact customer service to tell you how.

 In addition to your overall credit limit, Discover will impose a lower limit on the amount of money you can receive through cash advances; this is called your "cash credit line."
 This limit may change based on purchases or balance transfers you make.
 To check your current cash credit line, call customer service or visit Discover's website to view your account information online.
 Keep in mind that any cash advance you obtain will lower both your cash credit line and your overall credit limit.
 Cash advances also often come with higher interest rates and associated fees than a regular credit purchase.